-Compared to other countries around the world, India ranks #32 out of 73 countries according to U.S. News & World Report’s 2021 Best Countries for Education research, which falls slightly ahead of the middle of the pack.
-In a ranking of the top 64 major global economies by the Institute of Management Development in Switzerland, however, India placed #59 in education.
+Compared to other countries around the world, India ranks #34 out of 87 countries according to U.S. News & World Report’s 2023 Best Countries for Education research, which falls slightly ahead of the middle of the pack.

 So, why homeschool in India?
 Well, the inconsistent global education rankings may play a part in some parents’ decision to homeschool their child.
 But many families in India have chosen to homeschool for some of the same reasons so many American families do–the COVID-19 pandemic, a cookie-cutter education system, and bullying, among others.